 Some of the other herbal teas that are good for common cold include thyme, eucalyptus and turmeric teas.

-Honestly, I believe that the best way to use herbal teas for cold effectively is to start immediately you notice a family member, neighbor or colleague come down with a cold.
+Honestly, I believe that the best way to use herbal teas for colds effectively is to start immediately when you notice a family member, neighbor or colleague have come down with a cold.

 This is a preventive measure that will help you build up resistance against the cold virus.

 Always consult with your physician if you have any medical health history, are pregnant or breastfeeding, or take prescription drugs of any kind as herbal preparations can sometimes cause adverse reactions or interfere with treatment!